datacharmer/dbdeployer/mkwiki/wiki_template.markdown

 Example:

     $ dbdeployer defaults templates export single my_templates
-    # Will export all the templates for the "single" group to the direcory my_templates/single
+    # Will export all the templates for the "single" group to the directory my_templates/single
     $ dbdeployer defaults templates export ALL my_templates
     # exports all templates into my_templates, one directory for each group
     # Edit the templates that you want to change.
 You can also remove the ones that you want to leave untouched.